 - 1 tablespoon matcha powder

 - ½ teaspoon vanilla extract

 - raspberries, for topping

-- Whisk together almond milk, chia seeds, matcha powder, maple syrup and vanilla extract.
+- Whisk together almond milk, chia seeds, matcha powder, maple syrup, and vanilla extract.
 Place in the fridge overnight or until chia seeds have absorbed the milk.
-Mixture should become thick.
+The mixture should become thick.